spinnaker/spinnaker.github.io/setup/install/environment.md

 * [Generating a new ssh key and adding it to your ssh agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 * [Adding a new ssh key to your Github account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

-#### Connect to Redis

-Either:

-1. open a tunnel on 6379, or
-2. run a local instance

 ### Required Hal Invocations

 Currently, Halyard defaults to a __Local Debian__ install when first run, so